histefanhere/better_carpets/notes.md

     - `/data merge storage` for their behaviour

 COMPLETED:
+- create a web interface for filling in a fourm of info, click "Generate Commands" and it pre-fills the home commands
+    - Inputs: username, carpet colour, carpet name, carpet destination (x, y, z, dimension)
 - DOCUMENTATION
 - all home carpets just show "home" when tping but there could be different types that show things like "farm", "project", "base" instead
 - categorize functions into folders - "special", "home", "transport" etc